dharmiksv/Machinelearning/README.md

 # Machinelearning

-Logistic Regression is a statstical method for predicting binary classes.
+Logistic Regression is a statstical method for predicting binary classes or classifying data into discrete outcomes.

 binary classification problem: y can take on only two values, 0 and 1.
 Hence, y∈{0,1}.
 0 is also called the negative class, and 1 the positive class